-b) Plant and equipment
+b) Property, plant and equipment

-Plant and equipment is recorded at cost less accumulated amortization.
+Property, plant and equipment is recorded at cost less accumulated amortization.
 The Company provides for amortization using the following methods at rates designed to amortize the cost of the plant and equipment over their estimated useful lives.
 The annual amortization rates and methods are as follows: